AddisCodeDev/AddressBook-WebApp/README.md

 A Simple WebApp which consume AddressBook Web API project.

 ## you need to change:
-app.constant("baseUrl", "http://localhost:8015/Contact/"); to app.constant("baseUrl", "your web api location/Contact/"); on app.js.
+ app.constant("baseUrl", "http://localhost:8017/api"); to app.constant("baseUrl", "your web api location ip:port/api"); on app.js.